-plastic in paradisum is a creative interrogation of the social processes that confer value on the objects that surround us.
+plastic in paradisumplastic in paradisum is a creative interrogation of the social processes that confer value on the objects that surround us.
 The project is a digital artifact of the collection of discarded plastic objects I found on a beach at Dead Horse Bay in Brooklyn, NY.

 See the website and collection here.